dannykhant/hello-pyspark/SPARK_CONCEPT.md

 - Transformations
     - Narrow vs Wide
     - Narrow Transformation
+        - Fast & efficient
         - Independent, No need to depend on another partition
+        - Spark can chained them into one stage
+        - No shuffling happens
         - eg. filter(), select()
     - Wide Transformation
+        - Slow & resource intensive
         - Dependent on another partition
         - This shuffles the data from partitions and results multiple partitions
         - eg.  groupBy(), join()